mleonidas/emacs-doom-private/README.md

 # INSTALL EMACS

-Choose your operating system and install it.
+Choose your operation system and install it.

 <https://www.gnu.org/software/emacs/>